ShangCS/MccDTI/README.md

 # MccDTI
-Multi-view network embedding for drug-target Interactions prediction by consistent and complementary information preserving
+Paper "Multi-view network embedding for drug-target Interactions prediction by consistent and complementary information preserving"

 # Dependencies
 MccDTI is tested to work under Python 3.6.2 and Matlab 2019a.